Cancer Sugar Connection (Why Is Sugar Called “White Death”)Mert YILMAZ

 Dr. Serge Ahmed of Bordeaux, France has been studying addiction and has shown that sugar is more addictive than cocaine.
 Sugar produces dopamine, a happy, feel-good chemical that people crave.
 People get addicted to sugar and need it to feel “normal” and cutting sugar from their diet leads to “withdrawal symptoms” so they become trapped in their own “sugar addiction”

-If you are worried about cancer or are recovering from any type of cancer, or simply trying to keep better dietary habits we recommend you to keep away from white sugar, brown sugar.
-Agave.
-And all artificial sweetener such as aspartame.
-Sucralose and saccharin.
-The best thing is to use pure organic green stevia.
-Xylitol, raw honey, pure maple syrup, molasses, and perhaps coconut sugar.
+If you are worried about cancer or are recovering from any type of cancer, or simply trying to keep better dietary habits we recommend you to stay away from white sugar, brown sugar, and Agave.
+Eliminate all artificial sweetener such as aspartame, sucralose, and saccharin.
+The best thing is to use pure organic green stevia, xylitol, raw honey, pure maple syrup, molasses, and perhaps coconut sugar.

 For good health, you have to control your sugar intake before it takes control of you.